croucherk/SANS-Holiday-Hack-2023/challenges/faster-lock-combination.md

 ![Figure 11: Comparing the "Give" of Both Third Position Candidates](/gif/third-position-candidates.gif)

 We are going to assume that position *33* is the likelier candidate because it was visibly looser than position *13*.

+> *Note*:
+> At this point, I toggled the *Third digit* button to be *33*.
+This changed the array of possible *Second Digit(s)* to an array that did not include *31*, while toggling the button to *13* changed the array of possible digits to include *31*, which ended up being the correct second digit.
+It is possible that we have identified a bug in the challenge application's behavior, or the calculator we used.
+This requires additional research at a later time.

 Next, we must determine the legitimate second position.
 We observe that when we turn the face of the lock clockwise to position *21*, make one full 360 degree rotation in the counter-clockwise direction, stop at a non-legitimate second position possibility (like *22*, which is not a second digit candidate), the *Reset Status* icon turns red, which indicates that the second position digit was incorrect.